 7. Indulge Each Other’s Daydreams

 Even if you’re not a daydreamer, it’s a good idea to encourage your spouse if they enjoy doing that.
 While it may sound unrealistic to you, it’s important not to squash their hopes and dreams.
+Instead, really listen and come up with other ideas that complement theirs.
+You never know what those types of conversations will spark in each other.

 8. Flirt With Each Other

 When we were first dating, I made googly eyes at my husband quite often.
 When we got married, I didn’t do it anymore.
 Years later, I realized that it’s so important to find little ways to flirt.
+It’s important because it builds intimacy with your spouses and reminds you both how much in love you are with each other.

 9. Tackle Finances Together